gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 Together with my colleagues at
-[Indigo Tree](https://indigotree.co.uk "Indigo Tree: We Build Awesome Websites") we’re now looking at using WordPress as a backend, where clients can edit their content without the worries of insecure plugins or other methods of being hacked.
+[Indigo Tree](https://indigotree.co.uk "Indigo Tree: We Build Awesome Websites") we’re now looking at using WordPress as a back end, where clients can edit their content without the worries of insecure plugins or other methods of being hacked.